lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 This MAY be used by the client to get an update of a root CA certificate, which is provided in the body of the request message.
-In contrast to the ckuannV3 message, this approach follows the request/response model.
+In contrast to the ckuann message, this approach follows the request/response model.

 The EE SHOULD reference its current trust anchor in RootCaCertValue in the request body, giving the root CA certificate if available.